Women’s Justice Project

 Re*Membering: Legal services for incarcerated people

-We provide civil legal services to people incarcerated in CCCF, with funding partially provided by the state legislature.
+We provide civil legal services to people incarcerated in CCCF.
 We help clients address various non-criminal legal issues that are burdens while incarcerated and will likely become greater hardships in their life after prison.
 The range of legal issues are diverse and complex, e.g., family-related, debt/financial concerns, employment-related, ID/driver’s license, and property-related.

 We also advocate for increased access to the courts for all incarcerated people.